Luceafărul (poem): Cultural symbol

+Emergence

 Writing in the 1940s, Caracostea pleaded for the poem to be "re-invoked" and kept alive, its themes and hidden meanings explained to successive generations.
 A while after, Constantinescu was to note that, "a Romantic in his work and in his life, Eminescu never had a chance to enjoy, after his death, a destiny like the Morning Star, with whom he identified, and if his glow was indeed 'deathless', it never was 'cold'."
 This popular enthusiasm for the poem has been criticized by some scholars, who noted its negative implications.
 According to Eugen Negrici, the "Eminescu myth" is a resilient element of literary culture, leading from a poète maudit trope to the "aggressive tabooing and delirium about genius."
-As he notes, Luceafărul was an especially important as autofiction, encouraging "analogical reasoning" among its readers: "the text has produced exhilaration in academia and has stirred affection for the poet, a distortion sparked by the mystique of writings which bear the mark of destiny".
+As he notes, Luceafărul was especially important as autofiction, encouraging "analogical reasoning" among its readers: "the text has produced exhilaration in academia and has stirred affection for the poet, a distortion sparked by the mystique of writings which bear the mark of destiny".
 Culianu also refers to the "absurdities" and "bewildering speculations" allowed by critical tradition, a "Tower of Babel erected for worshiping Luceafărul."

 During Eminescu's withdrawal from public life, the poem slowly garnered its cult following.
 In 1887 already, the pedagogue Gh.
 Gh.
 Arbore was introducing the poem as one of the most significant ever written in Romanian.
 Some of its most enthusiastic promoters in the 1890s were young socialists, who, though opposed to Junimist politics, were won over by Eminescu's poetic style, and by samples of his social critique—especially the poem "Emperor and Proletarian".
 At a congress in September 1890, Constantin Vasiliu acknowledged that there was a clash of visions between the two poetic texts, both by Eminescu; however, he offered the conclusion that Eminescu was complex enough for producing both a "philosophy of annihilation" and a socialist-like attack on the "corrupt society that had engulfed him."
 Literary historian Savin Bratu suggests that the first decade of Eminescu's posterity was marked by a clash of vision as to who Eminescu actually was.
 The Maiorescu disciples looked to Luceafărul and Glossa, whereas "socialist students" found themselves in "Emperor and Proletarian".
 As noted by Caracostea, two anti-Junimist authors, Aron Densușianu and Alexandru Grama, resisted the poem's growing popularity, producing conjectural "words of scorn".
 The former claimed in 1896 that Eminescu's poetry was "generally libidinous, poorly conceptualized", with Luceafărul as "drivel of that most hysterical kind".